w3c/wot-thing-description/publication/ver11/cr/security_and_privacy.md

 The WoT Thing Description (TD) also allows extension via the inclusion of custom vocabularies.
-Although the WoT standard itself does not have any requirement for PII, it is possible an extension might.
-We consider this aspect of PII inclusion to be out of scope.
+Although the WoT standard itself does not have any explicit requirement for PII, it is possible an extension might.

 As for the indirect risk, in our Security Considerations we recommend that as a precaution a
 WoT Thing Description should be treated _as if_ it contained PII and be stored, cached, and transmitted accordingly.
-For example, we recommend that TDs only be distributed to authorized and authenticated users (for example, via a directory service protected by access controls or to a registered owner) and only be cached for a limited time.
+For example, we recommend that TDs only be distributed to authorized and authenticated users and only be cached for a limited time.

+Since we assume that TDs can contain PII or that PII can be inferred from them in some circumstances, the Discovery specification includes features to address these points.
+In particular, TD Directories (part of the Discovery specification) support access control (so that TDs can be limited in distribution to authorized parties) and expiry requirements (so that TDs will be automatically removed when they expire) and mechanisms to explicitly delete registered TDs.

 ### 4 [How do the features in your specification deal with sensitive information?](https://www.w3.org/TR/security-privacy-questionnaire/#sensitive-data)
 **TODO**.
 This was a response to a question about "high-value" data but the actual description